Corporate Activities Based on the Chugai Code of Practice

 Policies regarding anti-corruption efforts and activity progress are reported to and deliberated by the Compliance Committee.
 They are also reported to the Executive Committee and the Board of Directors for instructions.

 In FY 2020, no one was subject to disciplinary dismissal for violating anti-corruption policies.

 CCC and Human Rights Training

 Chugai conducts annual training for all employees.
 In the first half of the year, the content focuses on corporate ethics, and in the second, on respect for human rights.

-The CCC Hotline is available to provide consultation for and receive reports from the Chugai Group employees and other individuals regarding laws, Company rules, the CCC or related matters.
+The CCC Hotline and Chugai Speak-Up Line is available to provide consultation for and receive reports from the Chugai Group employees and other individuals regarding laws, Company rules, the CCC or related matters.
 Issues reported are investigated impartially and with strict confidentiality to find a solution while respecting the opinion of the person who made the report.

 Company rules prohibit retaliation or any other disadvantageous treatment of employees who seek consultation or make reports via the hotline.
 The goal of using the CCC Hotline to respond to problems or other matters that are difficult to discuss and resolve in the workplace is to create a reassuring work environment for all employees.

 In addition, in-house area counselors and an external hotline have been set up to handle issues regarding harassment.